How to stay focused at work

 Sideline your cell phone – If you thought email was bad, our phones are even worse.
 Put your phone into Do Not Disturb mode for some peace and quiet.
 Schedule phone checking (email, Facebook, Instagram, etc.) as one of your rewards.

 Innovation has created more efficient ways to get things done.
-For every old manual method of doing something, there are probably several apps that can do the same thing only faster.
+For every old manual method of doing something, there are probably several tools that can do the same thing only faster.

-Finding these apps and working out which ones are worth buying can be tiresome, which is why Setapp was launched to offer a shortcut to a hand-picked collection of the best Mac apps.
-With Setapp you can try the full library of over 70 apps for a simple subscription fee.
+Finding these tools and working out which ones are worth buying can be tiresome, which is why Setapp was launched to offer a shortcut to a hand-picked collection of the best Mac apps.

 The benefits of multitasking are a myth.